Skip to content

 Budget for Kyoto Trip

 In 2022, I spent P 5,200.90 for two days and one night in Kyoto.
 However, the costs may still vary depending on your travel lifestyle.
-For more thrift tips, consider several ways to save money for your next trip.
+Please read ‘35 Excellent Tips to Save Money on Travel.’

 Below is the Kyoto travel guide budget for your reference.